Maintain the safe storage of food during warehousing

 You need to know and understand:

-1. why it is important to confirm food and its wrapping/packaging remain undamaged and within their product date while in storage
+5. why it is important to confirm that food and its wrapping/packaging remain undamaged and within their product date while in storage

-2. the temperature control requirements for different types of food storage and the methods of maintaining these
+6. the temperature control requirements for different types of food storage and the methods for maintaining these

-5. why food storage areas must be clean, tidy and maintained and what to do if they are not
+8. why food storage areas must be clean, hygienic, tidy and well maintained and what to do if they are not

 Scope/range